cbedwards/wolfeR/README.md

 match up between our two plots (even though we would want the two overlapping species to use the same colors).

-Here’s what the time series would look like for our simulated data:
+Here’s what the time series looks like for our simulated data:

 ``` r
 ggplot(data = dat, aes(x = day,